Before You Apply

 • Documentation: If you have any pending or past disciplinary action with another state Board or if you have any criminal convictions (other than minor traffic violations), provide complete copies of related documentation.

-Type #3: If you have a Maryland veterinary license that expired within the last 5 years, you may apply for reinstatement of the license.
+Type #3: If you have a Maryland veterinary license that expired more than 1 year ago but within the last 5 years, you may apply for reinstatement of the license.
 You will have to submit:

 • Continuing Education: Proof of 18 CEs for each year your license was lapsed.
 (For instance, if your license was lapsed for 2 years, you will have to show proof of earning 36 credits between the time your license lapsed and the date you submit your application for reinstatement);